gustavo0197/vue-easy-jwt/README.md

     methods: {
         decodeToken(){
             // Decode some token
-            const decodedToken = jwt.decodeToken(yourToken)
+            const decodedToken = this.jwt.decodeToken(this.yourToken)
-            // You should get a json if your token has a valid format, even if it's expired
+            // You should get a json if your token has a
+            // valid format, even if it's expired.
-            // and you will get null if your token has an invalid jwt format /*  {
+            // And you will get null if your token
+            // has an invalid jwt format.
+            /*  {
                     sub: '1234567890',
                     name: 'John Doe',